 With a 3-metre-high wall enveloping the site, beautifully restored in well-crafted rubblework, the courtyard's authentic, imposing backdrop instils a true sense of place as a textural focal point nestled between a contemporary garden and the Dorset hills beyond.
 Pointed in local lime mortar and irregularly coursed, the naturalistically ancient stone walling is highly conducive to modern lighting techniques, extending the garden's quintessence through grand architectural foliage with an alluring shadows and light interplay during daylight, which is further contrasted by theatrically striking night-time silhouettes.

 With a dynamic design sequence, abundant in textures, large-scale walls, raised beds and stairways, the garden lighting captures every architectural nuance, accentuating a robust layout.
 To preserve the integrity of existing outer walls, the Hunza outdoor luminaries are utilised entirely in uplighting and cross lighting methods, concealed within step risers, the sculpture aperture niche and among alcoves, pots and elevated planting beds.
 Viewed primarily from high above, through a series of aerial vantage points in the home's entrance and mezzanine levels, the courtyard's illumination at nightfall enriches a highly structural framework with elegance, mystique and warmth.

-Two types of smooth sawn sandstones were utilised throughout the courtyard's design; their light grey and deep brown hues emphasise a contrastive combination of analogous, natural materials.
-Large-scale floating steps, capacious landings and angular, handcrafted corner pieces, juxtaposed with square flagstones, articulate a design study in detail, minimalism and stone masonry.
+Two types of smooth sawn sandstones were utilised throughout the courtyard's design; their light grey and deep brown hues emphasise a contrastive combination of harmonious natural materials.
+Large-scale floating steps, capacious landings and specially handcrafted corner edges, juxtaposed with square flagstones, articulate a design study in detail, minimalism and stone masonry.
 This compositional character heightens the distinctiveness and genuineness of an unusual outdoor space, enhancing its sense of antiquity, grandeur and timelessness.

 With levels, lighting, planting, surfaces and walling forming a layered pentad of detailed designs, the renewed courtyard exhibits a garden abound in visual interest – delineated through a minimalist mindset.
 This captivating amalgam of juxtapositions, sited in the aridness of a sultry, discrete walled courtyard perched amid the Dorset countryside, merges our fervent ideology of site-specific designs in an innovative approach with the pragmatism of a modernist architect client.